Skip to main content

 23 mentions Positive Neutral Negative

 The graphics of the game receive mixed reviews, with some praising their charm and lushness, while others criticize them for being outdated or plagued by glitches.
-Many players find the visuals aesthetically pleasing and reminiscent of classic titles, though some describe them as generic or inadequate.
-Overall, the graphics contribute positively to the game's atmosphere, despite some technical shortcomings.
+Many players find the visuals aesthetically pleasing and reminiscent of classic titles, though there are notable complaints about poor character animations and a lack of polish.
+Overall, the graphics are described as a blend of appealing and generic elements, with some instances of technical issues affecting the experience.

 • “On top of all that, the visuals for the in-game environments, enemies, and bosses are creatively wonderful and aesthetically charming.”